AneczkaH/AneczkaH/README.md

  🔭 I’m currently working on finding a job :slightly_smiling_face:

- 🌱 I’m currently learning test REST API, create test case, report of tests.
+ 🌱 I’m currently learning test REST API, create test case, report of tests and test automatizacion.

  📫 How to reach me: